ryandussault/text_based_rpg/README.md

 # text_based_rpg
 written in python
 made for a school project
 put all files in the same directory then run the rpg.py script
+made in python 3.10